- Academic Affairs

 The awards are presented to individual employees who have demonstrated excellence in one of the following categories:

-- A creative and implemented approach to process improvements
+- A creative approach was implemented to process improvements

 - Original idea that contributed to the success of the unit/institution

 - A staff employee who is in a nonleadership position and provided leadership, team building, and/or facilitated a team or project that enhanced the organization

 - A staff employee in a leadership position who consistently grows their organization by mentoring and growing each of their subordinates

 - Although not part of his/her job description, someone who consistently makes a difference in students' lives